 It is believed that their divine marriage took place during the Krishna Paksha of the Bhadrapada month.
 And later on, this day came to be celebrated as Kajli Teej.
 Thus, it is considered very auspicious to worship Lord Shiva and Maa Parvati on this day.

-1. Celebrations at Bundi.
 The festival of Teej is celebrated with great pomp and show all across the land of Rajasthan.
-However, Bundi is one such place where you will find the people celebrating Teej in the most unique way.
+Here, you will find the people celebrating Teej in the most unique way.
 The festivities here continue for weeks on end.
 During the celebrations, various rituals are followed which even includes a large procession dedicated to Teej Mata and includes elephants, camels and bands as its entertainment elements.

-2. Local Fairs.
-Apart from Bundi, local fairs are held in several parts of Rajasthan where hundreds of artisans participate showcasing their art in the form of kataar, paintings, bangles, rural handicraft, trinkets, and eatables and much more.
-During these fairs, many competitions are also held out of which Algoza which is basically a recital competition, is the most popular.
+Local fairs are held in several parts of Rajasthan where hundreds of artisans participate showcasing their art in the form of kataar, paintings, bangles, rural handicraft, trinkets, and eatables and much more.
+During these fairs, many competitions are also held out of which Algoza, which is basically a recital competition, is the most popular.
 All these fairs and merriment continue till Janmashtami.

-3. Fasting and Puja Rituals.
 On this day, the womenfolk keep a fast for the long life of their partners which is broken by eating sattu.
 For this, a special puja ceremony dedicated to Neem Tree is conducted.
-Along with this, the rituals also include praying to the moon God.
+Along with this, the rituals also include praying to the Moon God.